 In addition, United States law requires businesses to have an Employer Identification Number (EIN) to ship merchandise into the US.
 At ShipBob, we partner with MyUSACorporation.com, a resource that will help you incorporate your business in the US.

 A quick note: ShipBob does not provide our EIN for import purposes.
 You must be listed as the Importer of Record for anything you import to the US.
-Merchandise that ShipBob receives must be free and clear of customs duties in order for us to sign for it.
+Merchandise that ShipBob receives must be free and clear of customs and import duties in order for us to sign for it.